• Skip to primary navigation

 Instructions

-• Combine goji berries and mulberries (if using), vanilla, sunflower seed butter, and water.
+• Combine mulberries (if using), vanilla, sunflower seed butter, and water.
 Blend to combine.
 Add frozen cherries and blend.
 (If you have a high speed blender like a vitamix, just dump everything in and blend it)

 • Add desired amount of ice to thicken.
 Serve immediately!